Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 A party who believes an arbitrator is unfit to serve because of a conflict of interest, a mental or physical impairment, or conduct that calls his or her fairness or impartiality into question, may pursue the following options:

 (a) UNANIMOUS CONSENT.
-If all of the parties request an arbitrator to withdraw, the arbitrator must do so.
+If all parties request an arbitrator to withdraw, the arbitrator must do so.
 (Code of Ethics, Canon II (G)).

 (b) WITHDRAWAL.
 A party may request an arbitrator to withdraw in writing, served upon the Administrator, the arbitrator and all other parties.
 In responding to such a request, an arbitrator should be guided by Code of Ethics Canon II (G)(2).

 (c) REMOVAL.
 A party may file a petition with the Administrator requesting the Review Board to remove the arbitrator.
 Other parties may file a response with the Administrator within fifteen (15) days of service.
 If the petitioner so requests, neither the Review Panel nor any party may inform the arbitrator of the petition.
 In ruling on the petition, however, the Review Panel will consider the arbitrator’s lack of opportunity to respond.
 If the Review Panel grants a petition, it will inform the arbitrator why he or she was removed.
-The Review Board will not assess costs and expenses for reviewing a petition for removal unless it determines the petition was frivolous.
+The Review Board may assess costs and expenses for reviewing a frivolous petition for removal.
+A petition which alleges bias solely because of unfavorable rulings may be regarded as frivolous.
+The Review Board is not a court of appeal.

 4.6 Exigent Circumstances